databricks/koalas/CONTRIBUTING.md

 Certain operations in pandas are prohibitively expensive as data scales, and we don't want to give users the illusion that they can rely on such operations in Koalas.
 That is to say, methods implemented in Koalas should be safe to perform by default on large datasets.
 As a result, the following capabilities are not implemented in Koalas:

 1. Capabilities that are fundamentally not parallelizable: e.g. imperatively looping over each element
-2. Capabilities that require materializing the entire working set in a single node's memory: e.g. [`pandas.DataFrame.values`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.values.html#pandas.DataFrame.values).
+2. Capabilities that require materializing the entire working set in a single node's memory.
+This is why we do not implement [`pandas.DataFrame.values`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.values.html#pandas.DataFrame.values).
+Another example is the `_repr_html_` call caps the total number of records shown to a maximum of 1000, to prevent users from blowing up their driver node simply by typing the name of the DataFrame in a notebook.

 A few exceptions, however, exist.
 One common pattern with "big data science" is that while the initial dataset is large, the working set becomes smaller as the analysis goes deeper.
 For example, data scientists often perform aggregation on datasets and want to then convert the aggregated dataset to some local data structure.
 To help data scientists, we offer the following: